 This clears the path for innovation, wit, and surprise to become part of the idea development process.
 This space allows everyone to leave their comfort zone and discover new encounters and new ideas in rooms that have flexible use, such as joint cooking, conversations at the bar, the basketball court or the large round sofa.

-Interested in new workspace design?
-Have a look at The modern office as a sacred space by Olson Kundig
+[ Read also The modern office as a sacred space by Olson Kundig ]

 Style & Aesthetics – A playful collaborative space